openhab/openhab-addons/bundles/org.openhab.binding.lcn/README.md

 The Binarysensor Channels provide the boolean parameter `invertState`, which can be set to 'true' if the binary sensor connected uses reverse logic for signaling open/closed.

-### Transponder
+### Transponder/Fingerprints

-LCN transponder readers can be integrated in openHAB e.g. for access control.
+LCN transponder readers or fingerprint readers can be integrated in openHAB e.g. for access control.
 The transponder function must be enabled in the module's I-port properties within *LCN-PRO*.

 Example: When the transponder card with the ID "12ABCD" is seen by the reader connected to LCN module "S000M011", the item "M10_Relay7" is switched on: